charmed-kubernetes/kubernetes-docs/README.md

       bundle exec jekyll serve

 If you make a PR, the netlify tests will automatically generate a demo website (click on 'Details' in the deployments section)

+## Code of conduct

+Charmed Kubernetes has adopted the [Ubuntu Code of Conduct v2.0](https://ubuntu.com/community/ethos/code-of-conduct).